michelesr/thesis/src/e2e.md

         .toEqual('Gasista Felice');
     });

-In this snippet of code, the web browser performs a get request to `http://proxy:8080` in order to access the home page of Gasista Felice, and checks that the title is the expected.
+In this snippet of code, the web browser performs a GET request to `http://proxy:8080` in order to access the home page of Gasista Felice, and checks that the title is the expected.
 The `get()` method of the `browser` object can be used to perform the request: